Rockaway and the Roar of Hurricane Erin

 📍 Arverne, NY

-On Rockaway Beach in late August, the ocean looked unfamiliar.
-Hurricane Erin, still far offshore, had re-shaped the horizon.
-Swells rolled in at heights rarely seen here—nine feet at Rockaway, sixteen farther down the coast—drawing surfers who treated it like a holiday and clusters of onlookers who gathered on the boardwalk and the sand, phones raised, murmuring at the size of the sets.
-The beach became a theater, with the Atlantic as both performer and threat.
+On Rockaway Beach that late August, the ocean seemed changed.
+Hurricane Erin, still far out at sea, had redrawn the horizon.
+Waves rose higher than most had ever seen—nine feet off Rockaway, sixteen farther south—pulling in surfers who treated the day like a festival, and crowds who lined the boardwalk with phones lifted, murmuring at the spectacle.
+The shoreline felt like a stage, the Atlantic both performer and threat.

-Scientists call storms like this a warning.
-Warmer waters make rapid intensification more likely—now five times more frequent than four decades ago.
-Erin gave New York an extraordinary spectacle, and a reprieve.
-The spectacle may repeat itself; the reprieve may not.
+To scientists, storms like Erin are a warning.
+Warmer seas fuel rapid intensification, now five times more common than forty years ago.
+This time, New York got a spectacle—and a reprieve.
+The spectacle may return.
+The reprieve may not.